ga-wdi-curriculum/git-branching/readme.md

 ```

-## You Do: Pushing and PRs from Branches (10 min)
+## You Do: Branching, Merging, and PRs (10 min)

-Many OSS projects request that you create pull requests from a non-master branch.
+This exercise will give you practice in forking and cloning a remote repo, creating a branch, merging, and PRs.

 1. Fork and Clone https://github.com/ga-dc/git-tricks.
 2. Create and switch to a branch called `<your_name>_suggestion`.
 3. Add your own "trick".
 4. Commit, and then checkout to master
-5. Merge changes from your feature branch back into master
+5. Merge changes from your `<your_name>_suggestion` branch back into master
 6. Push your master branch to your remote called 'origin' (your fork)
 7. Create a pull request from that branch to the upstream (ga-dc) master branch